ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/refresh.md

 `<meta name="amp-ad-refresh" content="network1=refresh_interval1,network2=refresh_interval2,...">`

 Where `refresh_interval` is the time, in seconds, in between refresh cycles.
-This value must be numeric and no less than 30.
+This value must be a number greater than or equal to 30.
 Individual slots may be opted-out of refresh by adding `data-enable-refresh=false` to the slot.

 <strong>Note:</strong> Regardless of what `refresh_interval` is set to, the refresh interval will not begin until the current slot is viewable (has had 50% of its pixels on screen for a continuous second).